martinResearch/numba_midi/README.md

 When reading from disk, we are about 7x faster than *pretty_midi* and 22x slower than *symusic*.

-Our library has also been bencmarked against alternatives on the [symusic page](https://github.com/Yikai-Liao/symusic).
-In this benchmarh is appears 15x faster than *pretty_midi* and 20x slower than *symusic*.
+Our library has also been benchmarked against alternatives on the [symusic page](https://github.com/Yikai-Liao/symusic).
+In this benchmark *numba-midi* load midi files 15x faster than *pretty_midi* and 20x slower than *symusic* when comparing the median speed.

 **Note:** We could probably get a 2x speedup with a reasonable amount of effort by moving more code to Numba JIT-compiled functions.